ajmvfr/WeatherAPI/readme.txt

         To test
             systemctl start weather-api-fastapi #or systemctl restart weather-api-fastapi systemctl status weather-api-fastapi
+        to temp stop a service
+            sudo service weather-api-fastapi
         to set to auto restart
             sudo systemctl enable weather-api-fastapi
     Configure NGINX to front end the server, works as a proxy to allow the ssl termination, and pass http to app.